ObjectIsAdvantag/hackathon-resources/hackvivatech-paris/README.md

 ## What is it ?

-A 25-hour marathon of product development, where diverse ideas collide and the best ones emerge as a new product or service.
+A [25-hours marathon](https://vivatechnology.com/hackathon/) of product development, where diverse ideas collide and the best ones emerge as a new product or service.

 It’s a madhouse of creative fun, with coding and marketing working together in teams for accelerated productivity.

 Shine in front of tech leaders presenting your project "on stage".

-## How to share before the event

-Join the [Cisco Spark space](https://eurl.io/#rJ0s6PVMb), and chat with the mentors.

 ## Cisco Challenge